What if You Could Measure the Future?

 “Having a ‘performance path’ for water will help transform the building industry in the same way that the HERS index did for energy”, says Steve Hale, Program Director for BGNM.
 “Already, we are seeing much better performing fixtures and appliances.
 Now, with the ability to ‘mix and match’ flow rates while simultaneously examining the overall performance of indoor water use, builders and consumers can make smart choices for the products they put into their homes.”

 The program continues to be developed under the tutelage of several industry stakeholders and has already been used within the State of New Mexico.
-Additionally, The Coalition is working with Santa Fe Community College to begin a training program for use of the WERS program, verification procedures, and certification.
+Additionally, The Coalition has worked with Santa Fe Community College to begin a training program for use of the WERS program, verification procedures, and certification.

 About Green Builder® Coalition